zvika-peeriq/github-to-jira/README.md

   -t, --token [token]                           | The GitHub token. https://github.com/settings/tokens -l, --labels [jira,test]                      | Comma separated label to apply the filters on -o, --organization [organization]             | The User or Organization slug that the repo lives under.
-  -f, --exportFileName [export.csv]             | The name of the JSON file to export to.
+  -f, --exportFileName [export.json]             | The name of the JSON file to export to.
   -p, --jiraProjectName [Test Project]          | The name of the project in JIRA -k, --jiraProjectKey [TPA]                    | The name of the project Key e.g TPA -s, --state [all,open,closed]                 | The state of the issue [all, open - Default, closed]